funkybob/puppy/README.md

 puppy
 =====

-Puppy Cache - for preventing Dogpiles
+Puppy Cache - making dogpiles be not scary

 How it works
 ============